WebReflection/db/README.md

 It is not the purpose of this script to provide any *JSON* shim in your code, but of course as you have probably used *JSON* already to store data in a generic storage, you can do the same with this implementation, remembering to `JSON.stringify(yourDataObject)` before you store it.
 Back to the asynchronous concept, Where there is no possibility, the `localStorage` or even `document.cookie` is used as fallback so that even IE6 should work "_without problems_", whenever you decided to harakiri supporting latter browser.
 The very first option, if available, is the **WebSQL** storage, the best thing ever destroyed by *W3C*, the most cross platform, for both Desktop and Mobile, storage possibility.
-**IndexedDB**, whenever I'll be able to make it work as expected in a couple of Firefox versions I am trying to test, would be the other option where WebSQL is not available, potentially for IE10 too.
+**IndexedDB** would be the other option where WebSQL is not available.
+This order might change in the future preferring IndexedDB as first option.
 All others will fallback into *localStorage* or *document.cookie* and I am not discarding at all the possibility to use a *SharedObject* from the Flash Player world ... but, you know, I have abandoned Flash Player about 6 years ago and if I can make it without it, now that would be cool!
 What else?
 Oh well, it's easy!

 So you made the localStorage asynchronous?
 Tell me how easier it is ...
 -----------------------------------------------------------------------

-    db.create("myDBName", function (db, numberOfEntries) {
+    asyncStorage.create("myDBName", function (db, numberOfEntries) {
         // database created, time to rock'n'roll!
         var callback = function (value, key) {
             if (value === "true") {